 The intuitive capacities of the Inspirer are formidable, with very strong abilities to read what is going on inside of other people, although the understanding of the meaning of what is going on is often very distorted.
-The inspirer is not hampered by the self-absorption of most other pre-oedipal characters, and therefore is able to better pay attention to others in real time.
+The inspirer is not hampered by the self-doubt and self-absorption of most other pre-oedipal characters, and therefore is able to better pay attention to others in real time.
 The basis of charm is the ability to make someone feel they are the only one in the world at that moment.
 Insincerity is saying something because the other person wants to hear it.
 The insincerity of the inspirer increases the charm because they listen very intently (for clues of what the other person wants to hear) rather than think distractedly about what they want to say.
 This all contributes to the 'magnetic personality' that is often noted.

 Inspirers are very adept at the workings of power.
 They are often openly admired for this, and bestowed a certain credibility and even immunity for it.
 That is, in parts of society in which power is admired (entertainment, politics, corporate business, academia, etc), they can disturb many things, but are often not held to the same account as someone else might be, because they are seen as special, or as above routine consequences.

 Aggression is used as a defense against surrender to feelings, which are equated with weakness, or to the will of others.
 Because aggression is readily available, inspirers may easily lead or dominate groups.
 Inspirers are frequently leading corporations, large religious congregations, non-profit organizations, and political entities.
 Aggression tends toward competitiveness in any person.
 In the Inspirer, the addition of denial of feeling can increase the tendency to violate the rights of others.